stepchowfun/typical/README.md

 Suppose you want to build an API for sending emails.
 You need to decide how requests and responses will be [serialized](https://en.wikipedia.org/wiki/Serialization) for transport.
 You could use a self-describing format like JSON or XML, but there are some downsides worth considering:

-1. It can be difficult to ensure the client and server agree on the shape of the data, especially if they are written in different programming languages and cannot share code.
+1. It can be difficult to ensure the client and server agree on the shape of the data, especially if they are written in different programming languages and can't share code.
 2. Text-based formats like JSON and XML are generally less efficient to serialize and deserialize than binary formats, in both time and space.

 Or, you can use *Typical*, which doesn't suffer from those two issues.
-Moreover, Typical has a great story to tell about how to safely make changes to your API.
+Moreover, Typical has a great story to tell about type safety and how to safely make changes to your API.

 You could start with a *schema file* called `email_api.t` with the request and response types for your email sending API: